 Digital Identity and Why It's Important

-Digital identity is the digital representation of an identifier (or a group of attributes), data and relations to accurately describe a specific person, organisation, or thing.
+Digital identity is the digital representation of an identifier (or a group of attributes), data and correlations to accurately describe a specific person, entity, or thing.
 A person’s digital identity is commonly used as a catch-all term to represent any personally identifiable information (PII) that can be used to identify someone’s civil, social or individual identity.
 As people upload more of their unencrypted and non-anonymised PII to the internet, it becomes easier for other digital users to undertake malicious acts such as identity fraud.

 When digital identity is managed within a trusted, authenticated ecosystem, all ecosystem parties can ensure that: